 - Composite (plastic) resins are matched to be the same colour as your teeth and therefore used where a natural appearance is desired.
 The ingredients are mixed and placed directly into the cavity, where they harden.
 Composites may not be the ideal material for large fillings as they may chip or wear over time.
 They can also become stained from coffee, tea or tobacco, and may not last as long as other types of fillings.
 Their lifespan generally ranges from three to 10 years.

-- Porcelain fillings are called inlays or onlays and are produced to order in a lab and then bonded to the tooth.
+- Porcelain fillings are called inlays or onlays and are produced to order in a lab or can be fabricated in the dental surgery if the necessary equipment is available, and then bonded to the tooth.
 They can be matched to the colour of the tooth and resist staining.
 A porcelain restoration generally covers most of the tooth.
 Their cost is similar to gold.

 What happens when you get a filling?

-If your dentist decides to fill a cavity, he or she will first remove the decay and clean the affected area.
+If your dental professional decides to fill a cavity, he or she will first remove the decay and clean the affected area.
 The cleaned cavity will then be filled with any of the variety of materials described above.

 How do I know if I need a filling?

-Only your dentist can detect whether you have a cavity that needs to be filled.
-During a check-up, your dentist will use a small mirror to examine the surfaces of each tooth.
+Only your dental professional can detect whether you have a cavity that needs to be filled.
+During a check-up, your dental professional will use a small mirror and a strong light to examine the surfaces of each tooth.

 Anything that looks abnormal will then be closely checked with special instruments.
-Your dentist may also X-ray your entire mouth or a section of it.
-The type of treatment your dentist chooses will depend on the extent of damage caused by decay.
+Your dental professional may also X-ray your entire mouth or a section of it.
+The type of treatment your dental professional suggests will depend on the extent of damage caused by decay.